-Very good question!
-For over a month I have been collecting all of the parts necessary to install new 12″ handlebars on my Street Glide.
+For over a month I have been collecting all of the parts necessary to install 12" handlebars on my Street Glide.
 As you can imagine I'm pretty excited about that.
-Handle bars are one of those high expense items that is sometimes difficult to follow through with purchasing.
-Between the cost of the bars themselves and all of the necessary extensions, most riders will not even attempt self installation.
+Handlebars are one of those high-expense items that are sometimes difficult to follow through with purchasing.
+Between the cost of the bars themselves and all of the necessary extensions, most riders will not even attempt self-installation.
 Paying to have it done will greatly increase your cost on this project.

-I'll go into more depth when I post the video on the processes necessary to accomplish this project from start to finish but here is a list of parts that have to be changed out to make this happen on the 2012 Street Glide.
-The processes to change them out is where it can get difficult.
+I'll go into more depth when I post the video on the processes necessary to accomplish this project from start to finish.
+Here is a list of parts that have to be changed to make this happen on the 2012 Street Glide.
+The process to change them out is where it can get difficult.

 - I went with Paul Yaffe 12" Monkey Bagger Bars